Does Alcohol Affect Your Heart Health?

 Should I Drink Alcohol If I Am On Heart Medications?

-"When you take alcohol with any medications, particularly heart medications, alcohol is, in a sense, a drug itself," said Joshua Rajkumar, PharmD, is a cardiology clinical pharmacist working at Franciscan Health Indiana Heart Physicians in Indianapolis.
+"When you take alcohol with any medications, particularly heart medications, alcohol is, in a sense, a drug itself," said Joshua Rajkumar, PharmD, a cardiology clinical pharmacist working at Franciscan Health Indiana Heart Physicians in Indianapolis.
 "It's a chemical compound, and it has its own unique chemical structure that can interact with some of your medications as well.
 In general, I would never advise taking alcohol with a medication.

 "Statins are affected by it.
 Your anticoagulant medications are affected by it.
 Some blood pressure medications, not all, but some can affect it by raising or lowering blood pressures."